-All of this exposure to business advice, training and other resources means an AEA member facility has the opportunity to grow as a professional company in more than just technology.
+Exposure to rules, regulations, training and other resources means an AEA member stays current both professionally and technically.
 Isn't this the type of shop you want working on your airplane?

-Few aircraft owners or pilots are avionics experts, but finding a qualified avionics professional can be a daunting task.
+Few aircraft owners or pilots are also avionics experts, but finding a qualified avionics professional doesn't need to be a daunting task.
 The Aircraft Electronics Association, in partnership with its membership and the regulatory agencies, makes it easy to tell when an avionics facility has met the grade as a provider of competent, effective service with an emphasis on safety.